cisagov/cyhy-feeds/README.md

 ## Getting Started ##

 `cyhy-data-extract` requires **Python 2** because it has not been updated to remove all Python 2 requirements.
-Python 3 is not supported at this time.
-Note: cyhy-core is in a private repository at this time so cyhy-feeds cannot be installed without access to this repo
+Python 3 is not officially supported at this time.

-`cyhy-data-extract` can run as either Python 2 or Python 3.
+`cyhy-data-retriever` can run as either Python 2 or Python 3.

 To run the tool locally first install the requirements: